History of Slovakia: Habsburg and Ottoman administration

-Late Modern Period
+Late modern period

 Slovak National Movement

 During the 18th century the Slovak National Movement emerged, partially inspired by the broader Pan-Slavic movement with the aim of fostering a sense of national identity among the Slovak people.
 Advanced mainly by Slovak religious leaders, the movement grew during the 19th century.
 At the same time, the movement was divided along the confessional lines and various groups had different views on everything from quotidian strategy to linguistics.
 Moreover, the Hungarian control remained strict after 1867 and the movement was constrained by the official policy of magyarization.

 The first codification of standard Slovak by Anton Bernolák in the 1780s was based on the dialect from western Slovakia.
 It was supported by mainly Roman Catholic intellectuals, with the center in Trnava.
 The Lutheran intellectuals continued to use a Slovakized form of Czech.
 Especially Ján Kollár and Pavel Jozef Šafárik were adherents of Pan-Slavic concepts that stressed the unity of all Slavic peoples.
 They considered Czechs and Slovaks members of a single nation and they attempted to draw the languages closer together.

 In the 1840s, the Protestants split as Ľudovít Štúr developed a standard language based on the dialect from central Slovakia.
 His followers stressed the separate identity of the Slovak nation and uniqueness of its language. Štúr's version was finally approved by both the Catholics and the Lutherans in 1847 and, after several reforms, it remains standard Slovak.

 Hungarian Revolution of 1848

 In the Hungarian Revolution of 1848, Slovak nationalist leaders took the side of the Austrians in order to promote their separation from the Kingdom of Hungary within the Austrian monarchy.
-The Slovak National Council even took part in the Austrian military campaign by setting up auxiliary troops against the rebel government of the Hungarian Revolution of 1848.
-In September, 1848, it managed to organize a short-lived administration of the captured territories.
+The Slovak National Council even organized an uprising from Vienna with the aim of equalizing Slovaks and gaining autonomy in the Habsburg monarchy, called the Slovak Uprising.
+In September, 1848, the Slovak National Council managed to organize a short-lived administration of the captured territories.
 However, the Slovak troops were later disbanded by the Vienna Imperial Court.
-On the other hand, tens of thousands of volunteers from the current territory of Slovakia, among them a great number of Slovaks, fought in the Hungarian Army.
+On the other hand, thousands of volunteers from the current territory of Slovakia, among them a great number of Slovaks, fought in the Hungarian Army.

 After the defeat of the Hungarian Revolution, the Hungarian political elite was oppressed by the Austrian authorities and many participants of the Revolution were executed, imprisoned, or forced to emigrate.
 In 1850, the Kingdom of Hungary was divided into five military districts or provinces, two of which had administrative centers in the territory of present-day Slovakia: the Military District of Pressburg (Bratislava) and the Military District of Košice.

 The Austrian authorities abolished both provinces in 1860.
 The Slovak political elite made use of the period of neo-absolutism of the Vienna court and the weakness of the traditional Hungarian elite to promote their national goals.
 Turz-Sankt Martin (Martin / Túrócszentmárton) became the foremost center of the Slovak National Movement with foundation of the nationwide cultural association Matica slovenská (1863), the Slovak National Museum, and the Slovak National Party (1871).